-After role installation is completed, open Print Management console from Server Manager-> Tools.
+After role installation is completed, open the Print Management console from the top menu Server Manager > Tools.

 Check the options Share this printer and List in the directory and then click Apply.

-Again, right-click on the printer in Print Management snap-in and choose Deploy with Group Policy.
+Right-click on your printer in Print Management snap-in and choose Deploy with Group Policy.

 Now press Browse.